serghidalg/interactive-resume/README.md

 - Users can input questions or prompts in the chat input area.
 - The AI assistant (powered by Ollama) will respond to user queries, creating an interactive conversation.

+## Customization Guide:
+Please note that certain sections of this project might need customization to suit individual preferences or information.
+Here are the sections you might want to review and potentially modify:
+1. **Install Ollama server:** This project relies on you having a working ollama server working.

+2. *ollama_handler.py*: Points to a specific IP for your Ollama server and model name.
+It also sets some rules for the assistant to follow.

+3. *session_logic.py*: Contains specific information about the first prompt that the streamlit will show.

+4. *ui.py*: Holds my personal info so the interviewers can know more about my work.